There's your life in the classroom, and then there's your life. At SLU-Madrid, we encourage you to become a more complete, stronger you.

-The Student Life team at SLU-Madrid lives the mission of the University through both serving students and helping our students serve others.
-As educators in the Jesuit tradition, we believe in educating the whole person; we are concerned with the life of the mind, as well as the body and the spirit.
+The team in the Office of Student Life at SLU-Madrid lives the mission of the University by serving students and helping our students serve others.
+In the spirit of the Jesuit tradition, we believe in educating the whole person; we are concerned with the life of the mind, as well as the body and the spirit.
 We facilitate programs, services and experiences that will help you as a whole person to become a leader who is critically reflective as well as socially and personally responsible.

-- And, of course, offering the best service to our student body.
+Most importantly, we are committed to offering top-quality services to our student body.
 We are here to help you out with anything that is a matter of concern to you.

 Student Life Staff